Respondent Countries

 Data Collected on Snakebite Outcomes

-We also gathered information on data collection.
-Of those who responded to our survey, 45 were actively collecting data on snakebite envenoming outcomes, 40 were not yet collecting data but wanted to start, and 6 were not planning to collect data.
+Information was also gathered on data collection practices.
+Of those who responded to the survey, 45 were actively collecting data on snakebite envenoming outcomes, 40 were not yet collecting data but wanted to start, and 6 were not planning to collect data.

 • Of those who indicated that they were collecting data, 15 respondents had been collecting data for less than one year, 8 respondents had been collecting data for one to two years, 7 respondents had been collecting data for three to five years, and 15 had been collecting data for more than five years.